The Law Is for Everyone, Not Just Lawyers

 CareerEd

-For students who want to go further.
-A dedicated programme exploring routes into law, the difference between solicitors and barristers, and what a legal career actually looks like day to day.
+For students ready to go further.
+A dedicated programme mapping the routes into law — what solicitors and barristers actually do, how you get there, and what a legal career really looks like day to day.

 "I didn't know"